KodaFramework/BlogStarterKit/README.md

    </div>
 ```

-> The default view-engine is [Embedded Ruby](http://en.wikipedia.org/wiki/ERuby), but you can configure your own [from these choices](http://sinatra-book.gittr.com/#templates)!
-> But we also provide a very versatile, yet simple client API to use in your views

-## Available content filters from within a view
+## Available content filters from within a template

 ### Where
 `model.[collection].where {|item| item.someProp == 'something' && item.alias != nil } ` returns all items that match